luizcarloskazuyukifukaya/centr_samples/README.md

 aws_secret_access_key = YOUR_SECRET_ACCESS_KEY
 ```

 (Note) The home directory path (.ex. '~' for Linux) is different depending on the type of Operating System used.
+Also, be aware that you need to create a subfolder named ".aws", and then create the concerned file inside.
+You can use the template "credentials" that comes with this git repository.

 ## Clone GitHub Repository